frangucc/thenodechronbook/chapter_1.md

 VOLUME 1
 #THE HACKER WAY

+> This is not meant to be read.
+Skip to the first part if you would like to read this book as if you were ready to begin.

 > The Hacker Way is actually the first volume.
 Biomechanics, biosensing, robotics and Big Data can possibly become the future volumes...

 Volume 1, the first book, entited "THE HACKER WAY" has 4 parts.